-Most people give very little thought to the storage and shelf-life of over the counter medication, beyond keeping things out of the reach of children.
-If you have an emergency medical kit, you may stock up and end up storing items for longer periods of time.
+Most people give very little thought to the storage and shelf-life of over-the-counter medication, beyond keeping things out of the reach of children.
+If you have emergency medical kits, you may end up storing medications for longer periods of time.

 Storage and Shelf Life of Over-the-Counter Medication – How Long is Too Long?

 Medicines, like food products, have an expiration date on their packaging.
 The expiration date on medication is the date beyond which the manufacturers can no longer guarantee full effectiveness or safe usage.

 Generally, over-the-counter medicines should have a shelf life of around four or five years.
 This means they should last around that long after the date they are purchased.

 Many people throw food out once after its ‘use by' date, as it is no longer guaranteed safe to consume.
 The same thing ultimately applies to medicine.

 Once beyond the expiration date, manufacturers cannot be held legally responsible for any damage the medicine does to you.
 They can no longer guarantee the medicine will actually do what it is supposed to do.

 Should you throw medicine out as soon as it reaches its expiration date?

 The answer is somewhat complicated but – not necessarily.

 Research carried out by the U.S. Army Medical Materiel Agency suggests that most over-the-counter medication remains stable for several years after reaching its expiration date, assuming correct storage procedures have been followed.